caioaugusto1/ApplicationLog/README.md

-# Student Cultural Exchange
+# Your tasks day per Log

-This project gone to management your tasks day...
+This project gone to management your tasks day log...
 You can written in Power Shell by Windows and after transfer to word doc

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/caioaugusto1/PowerShell_writeLog.git)